eddyerburgh/blog/_posts/2017-03-12-mock-vuex-in-vue-unit-tests.md

 ## Mocking with Modules

-<A href="https://vuex.vuejs.org/en/modules.html" target="_blank">Modules</a> are useful for separating out our store into manageable chunks.
+<a rel="noopener" href="https://vuex.vuejs.org/en/modules.html" target="_blank">Modules</a> are useful for separating out our store into manageable chunks.
 They also export getters.
 We can use these in our tests.

 Let's look at our component: